" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 Dental Issues

-Poor doggy dental health may cause various issues, including congested sounds.
-If your pup has an infection or a cavity, it can affect how they sound in their sleep.
-Their mouth is connected to their airway, so any irritation may transfer to their breathing.
+Poor dental health may cause various issues, including congested sounds.
+If your pup has an infection, it can affect how they sound in their sleep.
+Their mouth is connected to their airway, so swelling can affect how their breathing sounds.
+The roots of their upper teeth are also very close to their nasal cavity, so tooth root infections may cause inflammation within the nose, causing your dog to sound congested.
+Severe dental disease can also lead to openings between the mouth and nose called oronasal fistulas, which can contribute to snoring sounds.

-It may be a good idea if it’s been a while since you’ve taken your dog for a dental exam.
+It may be a good idea to contact your veterinarian if it’s been a while since you’ve taken your dog for a dental exam.
 Even if it’s not the cause of their congestion, dental issues in dogs can lead to other health problems.

 Medication Side Effects